Pseudoscience: Health and education implications

 Distinguishing science from pseudoscience has practical implications in the case of health care, expert testimony, environmental policies, and science education.
 Treatments with a patina of scientific authority which have not actually been subjected to actual scientific testing may be ineffective, expensive and dangerous to patients and confuse health providers, insurers, government decision makers and the public as to what treatments are appropriate.
 Claims advanced by pseudoscience may result in government officials and educators making bad decisions in selecting curricula.

 The extent to which students acquire a range of social and cognitive thinking skills related to the proper usage of science and technology determines whether they are scientifically literate.
 Education in the sciences encounters new dimensions with the changing landscape of science and technology, a fast-changing culture and a knowledge-driven era.
 A reinvention of the school science curriculum is one that shapes students to contend with its changing influence on human welfare.
 Scientific literacy, which allows a person to distinguish science from pseudosciences such as astrology, is among the attributes that enable students to adapt to the changing world.
 Its characteristics are embedded in a curriculum where students are engaged in resolving problems, conducting investigations, or developing projects.

-Friedman mentions why most scientists avoid educating about pseudoscience, including that paying undue attention to pseudoscience could dignify it.
+Alan J. Friedman mentions why most scientists avoid educating about pseudoscience, including that paying undue attention to pseudoscience could dignify it.

-On the other hand, Park emphasizes how pseudoscience can be a threat to society and considers that scientists have a responsibility to teach how to distinguish science from pseudoscience.
+On the other hand, Robert L. Park emphasizes how pseudoscience can be a threat to society and considers that scientists have a responsibility to teach how to distinguish science from pseudoscience.